trason-trail-races/oer/stations.md

   creditlink:
 ---

 Cell phone reception is poor along the course.
 Copy the information from our website for offline viewing.
-Note that Rucky Chucky, Green Gate, and Highway 49 are not accessible by car and they require hiking in.
+Note that Rucky Chucky, Green Gate, and Highway 49 are not accessible by car and crews/pacers must hike 1+ miles to their location.

 ## 100 kilometers